spendierk/Hackathon_Draft_Online/_build/html/_sources/intro.md

-# Welcome the TKET Hackathon
+# Welcome the TKET Hackathon - DRAFT!!!

 On behalf of Quantinuum, welcome to the TKET Hackathon!
 This little guide should get you started quickly in `pytket`, a high-performance Python library for building and simplifying quantum programs.